Loading...

 Fine-grained tool streaming

-Fine-grained tool streaming is generally available on all models and all platforms, with no beta header required.
+Fine-grained tool streaming is available on all models and all platforms.
 It enables streaming of tool use parameter values without buffering or JSON validation, reducing the latency to begin receiving large parameters.

 When using fine-grained tool streaming, you may potentially receive invalid or partial JSON inputs.
 Make sure to account for these edge cases in your code.